org-alterhen/alterhen-gatsby/src/pages/exhibition/solvent-suns.md

     title: Solvent Suns 1
     desc: >-
-      Between a desire to be submerged by its warmth and a fear of seeing it dissolve, each of these videos is a sensory metaphor for the suns future.
+      Between a desire to be submerged by its warmth and a fear of seeing it dissolve, each of these videos is a sensory metaphor for the sun's future.

       2022